jeslaspravin/CoPaT/ReadMe.md

 ```

 ## Job wait until all awaitables
-This is non locking alternative for `copat::waitOnAwaitable(awaitable)`.
+This is a non-locking alternative for `copat::waitOnAwaitable(awaitable)`.
 So what this basically does is just suspend the waiting job and waits until awaiting job is done.
 This can be done in two ways

 - Job to Job await - Awaitable returned from a job can be `co_await`ed on another job.
-This suspends second job until first job is completed.
+This suspends the second job until the first job is completed.
-Once first job is finished second job resumes in same thread of awaited job
+Once the first job is finished the second job resumes in the same thread as awaited job
-- Multiple job to job await - Awaitable returned from several jobs can be piped through `copat::awaitAllTasks(...)` to create new awaitable which then can be awaited in another job to wait until all the jobs that it awaits on is finished.
+- Multiple jobs to job await - Awaitable returned from several jobs can be piped through `copat::awaitAllTasks(...)` to create new awaitable which then can be awaited in another job to wait until all the jobs that it awaits on are finished.

 ### Example
 ```cpp